 8. Turn off notifications on your computer

-Along with silencing your phone, it's a good idea to turn off notifications on your computer.
-Close any social media and messaging apps that could distract you.
-Better yet, open up Zoom and set the meeting to full screen so that the interviewer is all you can see.
+It's a good idea to turn off notifications on your computer during the interview.
+Close any social media or messaging apps, open Zoom, and set the meeting to full screen so the interviewer is all you can see.

 9. Use a laptop or computer

-While the Zoom app on iOS and Android is robust, it's generally better to use a laptop or computer.
-While your phone and tablet probably have a better camera and audio quality, the challenge is keeping them still and getting a good angle.
-If you are going to use a tablet or phone, do your best to put it on something stable and at eye level to avoid the up-the-nose camera angle.
+Zoom on iOS and Android is robust, but it's better to use a laptop or computer.
+While your phone or tablet may have better cameras and audio quality, keeping them still and getting a flattering angle is challenging.

 10. Check the battery on your laptop

 There's nothing more distracting to an interviewer than a candidate leaving the interview unexpectedly.
 Make sure your laptop has a full charge.